andreaferretti/paths-js/README.md

     var scale = Linear([0, 3], [10, 40]);
     var x = scale(2); // yields 30

+It can be also useful to invert linear scales, say to map coordinates on the screen to data points.
+This is done with the `invert` method on a linear scale.
+Continuing the example above

+    var inverse = scale.inverse();
+    var y = inverse(30); // yields 2

 The `ops` module contains various utility functions that are used internally.
 It is not meant for external use, hence it is not documented, but curious folks can have a look at its tests.

 Browser support